SysKitTeam/docs-point/releases/data-center/syskit-point-2025-2/point-2025-2-90-release-note.md

 * **Fixed an issue** that caused the export action to not work on the Manage Reviewers screen.

 * **Fixed an issue** where the Remove All Sharing Links action removed all links instead of only the selected ones.
-  * This option has been removed, and the updated action now removes only the selected links.
+  * This option has been changed, and the updated action now removes only the selected links.

 * **Fixed an issue** where the service account was erroneously removed from being Site Admin when applying a sensitivity label or applying the versioning limit policy via rule.
   * The service account will no longer be removed if it is set as Site Admin before running the actions.